 5. Bringing Nature Into Buildings

 The key to tackling climate change in cities is incorporating nature into their infrastructure.
-The Valley, a mixed-use skyrise in the financial district of Amsterdam, is an innovative project which is a shining example of how biophilia can be embedded into city life.
+Third on our list of urban solutions is The Valley, a mixed-use skyrise in the financial district of Amsterdam and an innovative project which is a shining example of how biophilia can be embedded into city life.
 The 13,000 plants, trees, and shrubs incorporated into the building’s façade provide improved air quality, enhanced well-being, and localised cooling benefits.
 The integration of nature into cities must be the default design principle.
 Only then can cities continue to thrive in a changing climate.

 Image 3: The architect’s impression of what The Valley will look like once the flora has matured.
 Source: MVRDV Winy Maas, Jacob van Rijs, Nathalie de Vries